 Music is NOT practice at the early stages of learning (think first 1-4 years of lessons).
 It is playing and exploring and discovering.

 Create a play space with the keyboard and guitar and some miscellaneous percussion and make it as close to the center of activity in your home as possible.
 Mine is three feet from our kitchen.
 My children play piano and sing while I cook.
 Neither one of us ever feels left out.

-Did mom, dad, or siblings play with him?
+Does mom, dad, or siblings play with him/her?

 And this brings us to the final question, the one where parents put up the most resistance.
 The irony is that this is, in fact, one of the greatest joys of your child’s musical journey, it opens up a whole new way for the two of you to communicate.
 It’s a new way to deepen your relationship with one of the most important people in your life.